rstudio/nomnoml/README.md

 ### Advanced

-Notice that much more complex diagrams can be designed using ‘nomnoml’ by combining association types, classifier types, directives and custom classifier styles.
+Notice that much more complex diagrams can be designed using `nomnoml` by combining association types, classifier types, directives and custom classifier styles.